Quick Summary

 Explanation of Results:

-- Dogs with N/N genoytpe will not have degenerative myelopathy and cannot transmit this variant to their offspring.
+• Dogs with N/N genotype will not have degenerative myelopathy and cannot transmit this allele to their offspring.

-- Dogs with N/DM genotype will not have degenerative myelopathy, but are carriers.
-They will transmit this variant to 50% of their offspring.
-Matings between two carriers are predicted to produce 25% degenerative myelopathy-affected puppies.
+• Dogs with N/DM genotypes will not have degenerative myelopathy as a result of this allele, but are carriers.
+They will transmit this allele to 50% of their offspring.
+Matings between two carriers are predicted to produce 25% of puppies at risk for developing degenerative myelopathy.

-- Dogs with DM/DM may have degenerative myelopathy, a disabling condition, and will transmit this variant to all of their offspring.
+• Dogs with DM/DM may have degenerative myelopathy, a disabling condition, and will transmit this allele to all of their offspring.

 Results of this test can be submitted to the OFA (Orthopedic Foundation for Animals)